Updated: January 2019

 Pricey but again, the campers go on multiple field trips!
 This camp also focuses more on experiences and physical activity (which is GREAT) but there aren’t many educational aspects.

 Ages 4-18 are welcome for the Art Museum, Natural History Museum and Science Center.
 There are also additional programs for children younger than 4.
-The Andy Warhol Museum summer camp is only for 10-17 year olds.

 Prices vary from length of camps and camps with field trips or extra materials will have additional costs.
 Here are a few to give you an idea: